nqtung/osdu-uom/README.md

 }
 ```

-Converting a value in a given unit into its corresponding base unit is done by the formula:
+Converting a value in a given unit into its corresponding base unit is done by:

 ```
 baseValue = (a * value + b) / (c * value + d)